dbp/rivet-old/README.md

     this, it will recompile the application, though no dependencies).
 Also, currently the boot2docker setup for macosx can't support this, as we need to mount volumes into the container (to persist data in the database).

-`update` - builds and installs all needed dependencies (including
-    those needed for tests).

 `test` - run tests.